Corporate sustainability

 Our operational emissions intensity is comparatively small versus the intensity of the investments we manage on behalf of our clients.
 We aim to lead by example and have set an interim objective to reduce our reported emissions by 50% versus a 2018 baseline.

-Our focus is on achieving meaningful absolute reductions against our biggest sources of emissions, which have traditionally been the energy use in our offices and business travel.
-We are also monitoring our estimated impact from homeworking, as we expect this to be a long-term fixture of the modern workplace.
+Our focus is on achieving meaningful absolute reductions against our biggest sources of emissions, which have traditionally been energy use in our offices and business travel.
+This year illustrated an increase in business travel, related to a partial return to pre-Covid-19 pandemic working patterns.
+Our challenge is to support behaviour change to address these residual emissions and this will be a key focus in 2024.

 Our operational emissions are only one source of environmental impact, and we are working to expand the scope of our existing reporting and take better account of our impacts on nature.
-Our 2022 Sustainability and TCFD report details our progress, and we expect to publish a climate Transition Plan in 2023.
+Our 2023 Sustainability and TCFD report details our progress, and we intend to publish a Climate Transition Plan in 2024.

 People and communities